Nish Panesar

 Nish Panesar is a fictional character from the BBC soap opera EastEnders, played by Navin Chowdhry.
 After being mentioned multiple times beforehand, Nish made his first appearance in episode 6565, broadcast on 29 September 2022.
 It was confirmed that Chowdhry had begun filming before the announcement of his casting on 28 August 2022.
 Billed as "ice-cold" and "manipulative", Nish is introduced as the estranged mentally abusive and controlling husband of Suki Panesar (Balvinder Sopal) and the father of Kheerat (Jaz Deol), Jags (Amar Adatia), Ash (Gurlaine Kaur Garcha), and Vinny Panesar (Shiv Jalota).
 He is later revealed to also be the father of Ravi Gulati (Aaron Thiara) in a twist.
 Since his introduction, Nish's storylines have focused on his attempts to rebuild relationships with his family, the crumbling of his marriage to Suki, a feud with Suki's lover Eve Unwin (Heather Peace), being in a coma during "The Six" storyline, a fling with Kat Slater (Jessie Wallace), suffering from viral myocarditis, learning the truth of The Six's murder and falsely confessing to the crime resulting in his arrest, and escaping from prison.

 In September 2024, it was announced that Chowdhry would exit the show ahead of the 40th anniversary celebrations, with the character departing in episode 7006, broadcast on 31 October 2024 after being arrested.
 Chowdhry made an unannounced return to the role in episode 7023, broadcast on 2 December.
 Nish's story sees him plot to ruin Eve and Suki's upcoming wedding.
 When the wedding arrives in episode 7041, broadcast on 1 January 2025, Nish tries to kill Denise and Eve, before revealing he plans to die with Suki.
 However, after Ravi learns Nish hurt Denise, he pushes Nish off the hotel balcony.
 In the following episode, broadcast on 2 January 2025, it was confirmed that Nish had been killed off, with his final scene showing him being zipped into a body bag.
+Chowdhry reprised his role over a year later on 7 January 2026, appearing as a hallucination when Ravi is spiked by Nicola Mitchell (Laura Doddington).